lgfrbcsgo/wot-websocket-server/README.md

 # WoT Websocket Server
-A single threaded, non blocking Websocket server which makes use of the `async` / `await` primitives of WoT.
+A single threaded, non blocking Websocket server for WoT mods which makes use of the `async` / `await`.
 Continuation and binary frames are not supported.

 The server has a peer dependency on [WoT Async Server](https://github.com/lgfrbcsgo/wot-async-server) and